MicrosoftDocs/CordovaDocs/cordovadocs/2015/tips-workarounds/better-web-performance.md

 ---
-description: "When you build a Cordova app, you'll write the User Interface (UI) and the majority of the application’s logic by using web technologies."
+description: " When you build a Cordova app, you'll write the User Interface (UI) and the majority of the application’s logic by using web technologies."
 title: "Optimize the performance of a Cordova app"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"